Outdated Grammar Rules You Can Probably Ignore Now

 But language is changing all the time, and grammar rules evolve along with it.

 Yes, having sound grammar knowledge is vital for writers.
-But obsessing over outdated grammar rules can sometimes be a waste of time and energy.
+However, obsessing over outdated grammar rules can sometimes be a waste of time and energy.

 So, don’t let some of these old rules hold back your creativity and natural writing voice.